Rajinder1212/RajinderpalBookStore/RajinderpalBookStore/README.txt

 0131

+I got error for reference error for application db context..

-In applicationdbcontext in data access folde correct the reference namespace in startup made vchanges for  using statment to refer the application dbcontext file
+In applicationdbcontext in data access folder correct the reference namespace in startup made vchanges for  using statment to refer the application dbcontext file

 0134
 Added migration for adddefaultidentity migration